 DNS Simulation of Dry Thermals

 The two animations below show the vertical velocity (left panel) and density perturbation (right panel) of a dry, buoyant parcel (or "thermal") rising through a neutrally stratified environment, for both laminar and turbulent cases (left and right animations, respectively).
+The thermals take the form of buoyant vortex rings, which appear as disconnected lobes in these 2-D cross sections of fully 3-D simulations, performed with Dedalus.
 The black line defines the thermal's control volume, and is defined such that the average vertical velocity within equals the velocity of the thermal's top.
-These are 2-D cross sections of fully 3-D simulations, performed with Dedalus.
-The mixing or "entrainment" of environmental fluid into these thermals, and its effect on their dynamics, is studied in Lecoanet and Jeevanjee (2019) and McKim, Jeevanjee, and Lecoanet (2019).
+The mixing or "entrainment" of environmental fluid into these thermals, which is surprisingly similar between the laminar and turbulent cases, is studied in Lecoanet and Jeevanjee (2019).
+A simple model for how this entrainment interacts with the thermals' dynamics is given in McKim, Jeevanjee, and Lecoanet (2019).